-The Investment body identity data record (page 23) must be the fourth record in the file and provides the year of the report, the identity, address and contact details of the investment body and the format of the report.
+The Investment body identity data record (page 24) must be the fourth record in the file and provides the year of the report, the identity, address and contact details of the investment body and the format of the report.

-The Software data record (page 23) provides information about the software application used to produce the report.
+The Software data record (page 24) provides information about the software application used to produce the report.

+The Security level data record(s) (page 25) provides information about corporate actions.
+This data record is only required when the security level details have changed since last notified to the ATO.

-The Investment account data record(s) (pages 24-25) provides information about the investment account(s) being reported other than FMDs.
+The Investment account data record(s) (pages 26-27) provides information about the investment account(s) being reported other than FMDs.

-The Supplementary income account data record(s) (page 26) provides information about income not included in any other data record.
+The Supplementary income account data record(s) (page 28-29) provides information about unit trust distributions and attribution MITs income not included in any other data record.

-The Farm management deposit account data record(s) (pages 27-28) provides information about FMDs being reported.
+The Farm management deposit account data record(s) (pages 29-30) provides information about FMDs being reported.

+The Sale of Securities data record(s) (page 31) provides information about the actual transactions that have taken place in relation to the account.
+This record must be repeated for each transaction being reported.

-The Investor data record(s) (pages -30) provide information about the investor(s) belonging to the accounts.
+The Investor data record(s) (pages 32-33) provide information about the investor(s) belonging to the accounts.

-The File total data record (page 3) must be the last record on the file (dataset) and must follow the last Investor data record for the last Investment account data record or Farm management deposit account data record or Supplementary income account data record in the last investment body report in the file.
+The File total data record (page 33) must be the last record on the file (dataset) and must follow the last Investor data record for the last Investment account data record or Farm management deposit account data record or Supplementary income account data record or Sale of securities data record in the last investment body report in the file.
 It contains the total number of records in the data file.